 Stocks that hold up better than market simply have the confidence (or more confidence) assigned by the market makers.
-Mr. and Ms. Market feel these companies hold the potential to hold up better in the challenging economic times.
+Mr. and Ms. Market feel these companies hold the potential to hold up better in these challenging economic times.
 Of course their collective guess is forward thinking and they will all have a different guess as to how long this will all last.
 They have a different guess as to the pace of economic recovery and what companies and sectors will participate.

 Dividend growth might be more than a challenge over the next year or two.
 And that dividend health and growth may remain a priority for many investors.

 Many investors like the dividend route.
 More investors stick to the core large cap approach.
 I recently reported that the traditional Balanced Portfolio barely felt a thing in this crisis.

 I was also happy to report that with our 24 Canadian and US dividend stocks, we have experienced no dividend cuts and were treated to 8 dividend increases from March.
 In October 2020, that perfect record is still intact.

 See you in the comment section.

 Canada’s top-ranked discount brokerage.